superctr/MDSDRV/doc/dma.md

 before starting the DMA, the bigger chance there is that the Z80 will gracefully handle the DMA.
-However, what if there simply wasn't enough time and the 68000 starts a DMA while the Z80 is in the middle of reading a chunk.
+However, what if there simply wasn't enough time and the 68000 starts a DMA while the Z80 is in the middle of reading a chunk?

 Now we already know for sure that the Z80 will be stopped if it tries to read from the bus while a DMA is ongoing.
 The sound quality will be degraded during this DMA transfer.
 Now, in the worst case, the Z80 may request the bus just as the the DMA is started, and the glitches that I mentioned earlier will occur.
-So the question is, how do we prevent them in this case?
+How do we prevent them in this case?

-The method that SGDK currently uses (and that which I would suggest for now) is to from the 68000, assert a Z80 bus request and deassert it, immediately before starting the DMA (writing the final word to the VDP command port).
+The method that SGDK currently uses (and that which I would suggest for now) is to from the 68000, assert a Z80 bus request and deassert it immediately before starting the DMA by writing the final word to the VDP command port.

 ## Replenishing the buffer